Mary of the Movies

 Mary of the Movies is a 1923 American silent semi-autobiographical comedy film based on the career of Marion Mack.
 It was written by Mack and her husband Louis Lewyn, and stars Mack and Creighton Hale.
 Hale and director John McDermott play fictionalized versions of themselves in the film, which was also directed by McDermott.

-It was produced by Columbia Pictures and distributed by Film Booking Offices.
+It was produced by the CBC Film Sales Corporation (which would later become Columbia Pictures) and distributed by Film Booking Offices.
 A partial print of the film exists in Ngā Taonga Sound & Vision.